Khashoggi's fiancée demands Saudis be held accountable for his murder

 "He thought no one would bother him abroad.
 No one warned him or threatened him," she said.

 Khashoggi, however, had become increasingly concerned about the growing power of the crown prince, she said.
-He believed bin Salman was breaking with Saudi tradition by targeting intellectuals and journalists and taking major decisions without consulting widely beforehand, she said.
+He believed the crown prince was breaking with Saudi tradition by targeting intellectuals and journalists and taking major decisions without consulting widely beforehand, she said.

 "What Jamal was hoping for was real, deep-rooted change in the country," she said, "and Jamal thought such a chance could not depend on one person only."